Yerucham Gorelick: America

 In 1940–1941, Gorelick escaped from Europe to Japan.
 He arrived in America just before America entered the World War II in December 1941.

 He first served as rebbe at Mesivtha Tifereth Jerusalem and involved himself in relief efforts.
 In 1943, Gorelick was appointed a rosh yeshiva at Yeshiva University's Rabbi Isaac Elchanan Theological Seminary where he taught Torah to thousands of students until his death.
 He served as rabbi in the Bronx, establishing: Beis Yaakov Beis Miriam in the Bronx; Yeshiva Gedolah L’Mitzuyanim of South Fallsburg, New York; and Yeshiva Gedolah Zichron Moshe of Bronx, which later moved to its permanent home in South Fallsburg, New York on the site of the former Laurel Park Hotel, which the Rabbi purchased on behalf of the Yeshiva.
 He left behind many writings in their original form, as well as a family of Torah scholars and roshei yeshiva.
 His son, Rabbi Zvi Abba Gorelick, continued as administrator of Yeshiva Gedolah Zichron Moshe in South Fallsburg until his death on May 1, 2010.

+His son Rabbi Isser Gorelick is a Rebbi in the Yeshiva and is married to Lakee Gorelick the daughter of Rabbi Elya Svei.